Cooper-VR/vr-wheel-emulator/README.md

  - break/handbrake
  - wheel turning
  - headlights, might be buggy, idk
+ - change grip sensitivty in steamvr if using knuckles, makes grip settings default
 <h2>TODO</h2>

  - Add light GUI for mode selection
- - Changing grip sensitivty

 <h2>WINDOWS</h2>

 1. download winows branch of the project
 2. open in visual studio 2022, (openvr header and lib files are included)
+3. set up base link for images, watch <a>https://youtu.be/wLXZP1mrt2M</a><p> to see how</p>
-3. build.. thats it
+4. build.. thats it

 <h2>LINUX</h2>